swiss-ai-center/core-engine/docs/how-to-guides/how-to-add-dvc-to-a-service.md

 ### Create a bucket on Minio

-Go to https://console-minio-csia-pme.kube.isc.heia-fr.ch/, connect with the provided credentials and use the GUI to create your bucket
+Go to https://minio1.isc.heia-fr.ch:9115, connect with the provided credentials and use the GUI to create your bucket.

 ### Configure DVC for Minio